ishaqahmad41455/Run-testcases/README.md

-## Set up a DevOps CI/CD pipeline to automate the execution of test cases for the application.
+## Set up a GIThub Action and DevOps CI/CD pipeline to automate the execution of test cases for the application.
 The pipeline should:
 Integrate with a version control system with Azure Repos.
 Trigger automatically on code commits or pull requests.
 Install required dependencies (Node.js, Jest, Mocha, etc.).